 There are two entrance points to the Oceano Dunes.
 The first one is at the end of Grand Avenue in Grover Beach.
 The second entrance is situated on Pier Avenue in Oceano Beach.

-A four-wheel drive should not have any problem driving on the soft sand, especially if you “air down” your tires.
+A four-wheel drive should not have any problem driving on the soft sand, primarily if you “air down” your tires.
 Be warned people do get stuck, and it will cost you a couple of hundred dollars to get towed out of the sand.

 Camping on the Beach Oceano Dunes

-During the summer and holiday weekends, thousands of people converge on the Oceano dunes to drive dune buggies up and down the sand dunes.
+During the summer and holiday weekends, thousands of people converge on the Oceano dunes to drive dune buggies up and down the dunes.
 Groups of people circle their vehicles like the wagon trains of the old west and set up camps along the beach.

 No ATV No Problem Rent One